NTNU-IHB/FMU-proxy/README.md

 | JSON-RPC/ALL 	|  x  	|     	|        	|			|

-A javascript client demo is also available.

-**NOTE:** Due to the language independent nature of the RPC technologies and network protocols involved, servers and client may be implemented in virtually any other languages with easy.
+**NOTE:** Thanks to the language independent nature of the RPC technologies and network protocols involved, servers and client may be implemented in virtually any other languages with easy.

 ### <a name="jvm"></a> JVM

-The JVM implementaion of FMU-proxy is written in Kotlin and uses the gradle build system.
+The JVM implementation of FMU-proxy is written in Kotlin and uses the gradle build system.

 It features a server implementation that supports Apache Thrift, Apache Avro, gRPC and JSON-RPC RPCs.
 While the former are only available using one network protocol.
 The JSON-RPC is available using both HTTP, WebSockets, TCP/IP and ZeroMQ.